maelishere/Labyrinth/README.md

 ### Network Messages (Flag)

 These are usualy static function callbacks sent through the network.
-Use Network.Register, but id 0, 255, 1 - 13 are taken.
-You can use this for messages that need to be called without the need of an instance within the networked game world.
+Use Network.Register(), but id 0, 255, 1 - 12 are taken.
 There are several channels available to send a message through:

     Channels.Direct - not guaranteed